PolynomialTime/academic-kickstart/content/home/interns.md

 +++

 - **Sep 2020 -- Jan 2021:**
-  Research intern at the Alibaba DAMO academy.
+  Research intern at the [Alibaba DAMO Academy](https://damo.alibaba.com).
 I served as a principal contributor and programmer of a research project, where I proposed a novel framework that combines deep learning and bandit techniques to enhance the efficiency and accuracy of the recommender system.